GFW Technical Review 07 – Active Probing

 Research has shown that many legitimate servers on the Internet exhibit this “timeout on error” behavior, so the behavior itself is not fingerprintable.
 As shown in the earlier diagram, newer versions of shadowsocks-libev and OutlineVPN implement consistent timeout behavior against random probes.

-Alternatively, the server can close connections consistently when detecting errors – for example, always sending a TCP RST for invalid requests.
-However, this approach is more subtle to implement correctly: incomplete packets (those with insufficient bytes for the salt or header) must also be rejected rather than waiting for more data.
+Alternatively, the server can close connections consistently on error, for example by always sending a TCP RST for invalid requests.
+This approach is more subtle to implement correctly: incomplete packets (those with insufficient bytes for the salt or header) must also be rejected rather than waiting for more data.

 Implement Replay Protection

-To resist replay attacks, the server must ensure that salt values are not reused.
+To resist replay attacks, the server must ensure salt values are not reused.
 The simplest approach is to maintain an in-memory store of previously seen salts.
-However, GFW may save captured packets indefinitely, so naively the server would need to persist used salts forever – an approach that is inefficient, risks unbounded memory growth, and requires disk persistence across restarts.
+However, the GFW may save captured packets indefinitely, so naively the server would need to persist used salts forever: inefficient, prone to unbounded memory growth, and requiring disk persistence across restarts.

 Modern proxy implementations employ time-based validation: the first packet includes a client timestamp, which the server checks against its own clock, rejecting requests where the time difference exceeds a threshold (e.g., 30 seconds).
 With this mechanism, the server only needs to store used salts for 30 seconds, knowing that any replay attempts beyond that window will be rejected due to timestamp validation.